 The tour begins with a scenic train ride to transfer from the airport to our chalet.
 Switzerland’s rail system is among the best in the world: fast, comfortable, and efficient.
 As you pass the picturesque lakeside town of Thun, you may resolve to return to this pretty medieval town after your week of hiking.

-Our hiking trip begins with a 6:00 pm reception and orientation, followed by dinner, and time to meet a fun group of gay hikers.
+Our hiking trip begins with an orientation, followed by dinner, and time to meet a fun group of gay hikers.

 Day 2: Above the Glacier

 Today’s hike will take us across a glacial river and past an abandoned marble quarry (once a source of jobs and income for the town) to arrive just outside Grindelwald.
 We will continue along an alpine trail above the icy crevasses of the “Lower Glacier.”
 Soon we’re hiking well above the glacier, with changing views of the icy mass below.